Rift131/EventTrackerProject/README.md

 If you would like to visit the Education Event tracker site, please feel free to use the link below!
 Reference the table within the "Testing With Postman" section below for example URI's you can use to interact with the applications backend functionality.
 If you have any questions or would like to discuss this project, please don't hesitate to email me at ken@kendev131.com.

-<p align="center"><a href="http://3.21.142.131:8080/HSHTracker">(PLACEHOLDER ->)Click Here to Visit Homeschool Hours Tracker Project Site</a></>
+<p align="center"><a href="http://3.21.142.131:8080/HSHTracker">Click Here to Visit Homeschool Hours Tracker Project Site</a></>

 ## Description

 The first iteration of this application is an extremely simplified approach of using only one table in the database.
 Multiple other tables, though not initially implemented, were created to enable greater functionality at a later time.

 In this first version, the backend has been created using REST and thoroughly tested using Postman to ensure URL's invoke the desired results.
+THe frontend has been built, initially, with vanilla Javascript to link the backend with the frontend.

 ## Methodology

 One pillar at a time.

-What I enjoyed most about this stage of building the application is the very straight forward approach of building the backend from "the ground up".
+What I enjoyed most about the backend-building stage the application is the very straight forward approach of building the backend from "the ground up".
 Each functionality "pillar" began with the Repository (where applicable), then the Service layer, the Service Implementation layer, next the Controller and finally using Postman to prove functionality.
 No other functionality was started until the current capability proved successful.
 This approach kept each stage of functionality development clear and distinct from the others, thereby preventing getting "lost in the sauce" and ensuring troubleshooting was straight forward.

+The frontend required a disciplined approach of organization.
+The vanilla JavaScript file used for the DOM was divided into sections based on initialization and CRUD to ensure easier navigation.
+My desire would be to break up these functions across several JavaScript files but givent the short amount of time to develop this stage of the project, everything was kept in one place for simplicity.
+Angular is the final stage of this projects development and I look forward to what it will present for options that reduce the robustness of the vanill JavaScript code.

-## Testing With Postman
+## Testing the Backend With Postman

 <p align="center"><img src="media/postman.png" width="450"></p>